NIGK17007U Advanced Soil Science and Isotope Geochemistry

 MSc Programme in Geography and Geoinformatics with a minor subject

-The course has focus on the use of advanced stable isotope analysis as tracers of geochemical and biological processes in terrestrial systems as a mean to establish knowledge on the interaction between physical and chemical environment and human activity.
+Accordingly, the course focuses on modern concepts of soil biogeochemical functioning and explains advanced state-of-the art experimental and technical approaches to unravel soil processes to understand soil functions in natural and managed soils.
+The course has a particular focus on application of advanced stable isotope analysis as tracers of geochemical and biological processes in terrestrial systems as a mean to establish knowledge on the interaction between physical and chemical environment and human activity.

 The course includes practical exercises with soil and air isotopic analysis.

-- Isotope terminology, notations and standards in stable isotope work
+- Terminology, notations and analysis in stable isotope work

 - Isotope fractionation; kinetic and equilibrium reactions; natural abundance and tracers; mixing models